mwelzl/oppd/draft-welzl-panrg-oppd.md

 * Endpoint: an entity that communicates with one or more other endpoints using a specific base connection.
 It is locally identified by the base connection's 5-tuple of IP address pair, protocol and port numbers.

-# General assumptions
+# General assumptions {#general}

 * On-path proxies are expected to carry out functions in relation to a base connection.
 Thus, they must be on the same path, which, given the prevalence of functions such as Equal-Cost Multi-Path routing (ECMP) {{?RFC2992}}, means that communication with them must use the same 5-tuple as the base connection.

 * Endpoint initiation: OPPD must be initiated by an endpoint.
 First, in the presence of Network Address Translators (NATs) {{?RFC2663}}, this is the only way to ensure that communication with the proxy uses the same IP addresses and port numbers as the base connection.
 Second, in this way, endpoints can execute some kind of flow control to avoid the reception of many unsolicited announcements.

-* Proxies must somehow prove that they are on-path, perhaps akin to the way it is done with several ICMP messages, by including the first 64 bits of the original packet that evoked them {{?RFC792}}.
+* Proxies must somehow prove that they are on-path, akin to the way it is done with several ICMP messages that include the first 64 bits of the original packet that evoked them {{?RFC792}}.
+Naturally, the part of the original packet that is to be returned must not be too easy to guess--e.g. a nonce of a certain minimum length.
 This establishes a certain minimal level of trust, since on-path devices are in the position to do whatever they want with a connection's packets anyway -- for example discard, rate-limit or duplicate them.

 # A survey of possibilities